blackducksoftware/binary-access-configuration/README.md

 ## Files

+### bulk-update.sh

+Iterates over files defined (one per line, absolute paths) in `./build-files.txt`, replacing tagged uses of files from this repository.
+Takes a single argument, the tag to update to

 ### artifactory-credentials.gradle

 This file allows configuration of a set of username/password credentials via either environment variables or Gradle properties in the user's "Gradle Home" to be applied to a sub-set of the repositories Gradle accesses